 When you’ve made the decision to take the next step in your education, the last thing that should stop you is the application.
 We know that you want to put your best foot forward when applying to the Master of Science in Information Systems Program, so we’ve compiled some program and application FAQ’s to help your application reach its fullest potential.
 And, when in doubt, the MSIS team is always here to help!

-Our Summer 2019 application deadline is February 1, and we want to make sure you feel comfortable submitting your best application.
+Our final application deadline is February 1, and we want to make sure you feel comfortable submitting your best application.

 Contact us anytime at [email protected]!